About Ex-Minister Organization

 Our Philosophy

 As a humanist organization, we would rather trumpet reason and not be distracted from our pursuit of the common good with unnecessary strife.
 Unfortunately, a number of individuals that leave the faith desire to wage warfare against it.
 Suddenly those that were once allies quickly become adversaries in the “god wars.”
 We don’t understand this type of thinking.
 People of faith shouldn’t be viewed as our enemies but as co-laborers for the better world that we seek.
-Things work best when we continue practicing our humanism, check our egos and focus upon what we have in common, rather than where we differ.
+Things work best when we continue practicing our values, check our egos and focus upon what we have in common, rather than where we differ.

 Thank you for having taken a few moments to get acquainted with our dream.
 We are ready and willing to get things started!
 What we need is funding.
 We are asking for your financial support and desire to hear from those of you that are friendly with what we are seeking to do!